agent18/agent18.github.io/_posts/2018-09-29-deliberate-practice.markdown

 But some people play 49 games blindfolded, how is that possible?

->In the real world, the great power of long-term working memory—the reason it distin- guishes the best performers—is that it's built on a retrieval structure connected to the very essence of the activity.
+>In the real world, the great power of long-term working memory—the reason it distinguishes the best performers—is that it's built on a retrieval structure connected to the very essence of the activity.

 >To illustrate, consider first a simple research study involving two
 > groups: devoted baseball fans and casual observers of the game.
 Both